AI Implementation over Personal Computer

 In the Anaconda Navigator, click on the

-) and select Python version 3.8 or higher.
-ClickCreate
+llm_env) and select Python version 3.8 or higher.
+ClickCreate.

 Activate the Environment: